kanapitsas/apple-health-tools/README.md

-# Workout Route Heatmap Generator
+# Tools for Apple Health export

 A collection of Python tools to extract, process, and visualize workout GPS data from Apple Health exports, creating interactive route maps and heatmaps of your activities.